ClickHouse/ClickHouse/docs/en/data_types/nullable.md

 ## Storage features

-To store `Nullable` type values in table column, ClickHouse uses a separate file with `NULL` masks in addition to normal file with values.
-Entries in masks file allow ClickHouse to distinguish between `NULL` and default value of corresponding data type for each table row.
-Because of additional file, `Nullable` column consumes additional storage space compared to similar normal one.
+To store `Nullable` type values in a table column, ClickHouse uses a separate file with `NULL` masks in addition to normal file with values.
+Entries in masks file allow ClickHouse to distinguish between `NULL` and a default value of corresponding data type for each table row.
+Because of an additional file, `Nullable` column consumes additional storage space compared to a similar normal one.

 !!! info "Note"
     Using `Nullable` almost always negatively affects performance, keep this in mind when designing your databases.